gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Sorry."
 Violet didn't know which of them she was speaking to.
-"I'm sorry, I just—you startled me."
+"I'm sorry, I just—it startled me."

 "You hear that?"
 Sindy cooed.
 "She didn't mean it.